Self-hosting

 eddytor login # device-code flow; opens your browser

-eddytor list tables
+eddytor get tables

 eddytor query "SELECT 1"